 Finally, the other question is the feasibility of making significant changes.
 Minimizing weight is obviously only possible to a point.
 If you own a modern carbon race bike, you will have to invest heavily to save just half a kilogram without compromising aerodynamics or even safety.
 In the same way, if you are already quite athletic, reducing your body weight further without sacrificing power and health is very difficult.
 Most importantly, all is lost if you become sick or lose power.

 Aero improvement on an individual level is hard to determine.
-Still, some gear choices will likely lead to gains, such as a fitted aero jersey, aero helmet, aero socks, aero wheels and finally, an aero bike.
-Make a Friend Faster
+Still, some gear choices, such as a fitted aero jersey, aero helmet, aero socks, aero wheels and, finally, an aero bike, will likely lead to gains.

 Aerodynamics significantly impacts performance but is difficult to assess on an individual level, as we extensively discussed in part 2 of this series.
 It can be challenging to verify claims of something being “x percent faster” without the ability to verify external resources.
 Still, some gear choices like tight-fitted jerseys, aero socks, aero helmets, aero wheels, and an aero bike are likely to result in improved performance, even if the exact extent of the improvement is difficult to determine.
 This blog aims to gather all known information on gear that can make you faster and present it in a summarized form, empowering you to make informed choices: to Go faster, Roll Faster or simply Be Faster.